finos/common-domain-model/documentation/source/documentation.rst

 **It is important for implementors of the CDM to understand the scope of the model** with regard to specifications and executable code for the above list of post-trade lifecycle processes.

 The CDM process model leverages the *function* component of the Rosetta DSL.
-As detailed in the `Function Component Section`_ of the documentation, a function receives a set of input values and applies logical instructions to return an output.
+A function receives a set of input values and applies logical instructions to return an output.
 The input and output are both CDM objects (including basic types).
 While a function specifies its inputs and output, its logic may be *fully defined* or only *partially defined* depending on how much of the output's attribute values it builds.
 Unspecified parts of a process represent functionality that firms are expected to implement, either internally or through third-parties such as utilities.

 It is not always possible or practical to fully specify the business logic of a process from a model.
 Parts of processes or sub-processes may be omitted from the CDM for the following reasons: